Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 🏔 Additional peaks to add to this section

 We loved the Ulldeter hut.
 It’s a cosy mountain hut, and the guards do a great job decorating it.
-For example, the rooms have the names of the peaks and mountain pass around the area.
+For example, the rooms have the names of the peaks and mountain passes around the area.

 Day 2 – Lakes, lakes, and… more lakes!

-This was the longest day for us and by far the most challenging one.
-We suggest to break this day into two, or rearrange the sections you hike on each day (see the “How many days do you recommend?” section above for a detailed plan).
+We suggest breaking this day into two or rearranging the sections you hike on each day (see the “How many days do you recommend?” section above for a detailed plan).

 Ulldeter to Ras de Crançà, 7.8 km hike, 369 m+, 773 m-

-Breakfast was served early in the morning and consisted of yoghurt, cereals, coffee, toast with cured meats, muffins, and fruit.
 Once finished, we started the track.
-We had to follow the path where we came from the day before until we found a sign that indicated “Coll de la Marrana” and “Naixement del Ter”.
-We followed the sign, walking along the Ter river and gaining altitude with each step.
+We had to follow the path from where we came the day before until we found a sign that indicated “Coll de la Marrana” and “Naixement del Ter”.
+We followed the sign, walking along the Ter River and gaining altitude with each step.

-When we reached the cafeteria Les Marmotes, it was when the fun started.
-Here, you have to forget about red and white marks, and you have to look for some number 3 painted on rocks.
+Here, you must forget about red and white marks and look for some number 3 painted on rocks.
 It felt like an escape room 😂 The Ulldeter hut guard did the paintings to make the climb to the Geganta mountain pass easier.
-The first part of the climb was between rocks.
-Then, it got smoother, and we were on top of the mountain pass in the blink of an eye.

 What a surprise awaited us there!
 A dozen deers were happily grazing, and as soon as they saw us, they quickly disappeared across the mountains.
 It was magical.
-And the views from the top of the mountain pass were also magical!
-We stopped for a while and took some rest before descending to the other side.

 The path to descend can be tricky to find, so stay alert!
 Once on top of the mountain pass, walk for about 5 min west, without losing altitude, until you see a small path descending to the bottom of the valley.
 And voilà!
 You’re now in France!

-Once in the valley, there were no signs or marks, so we let our intuition and a few cairns guide us.
-The light was spectacular and the landscape beautiful.
-We crossed the river several times until the openness disappeared and we entered a forest.
-On it, we found a plastic and wood cabin.
-It’s said that a family built it not long ago to spend a winter there.
+Then, we found a plastic and wood cabin.
+It’s said that a family built it not long ago to spend the winter there.
 Now, it’s an open hut, and you can spend the night there, always leaving everything as found.

-Shortly after, the path became wider, and we were soon crossing the wooden bridge that left us a few meters from our destination, the Ras de Carançà hut.
-It’s located in a spectacular setting, surrounded by green mountains and forest.
-When we were there, the hut was closed due to the Covid-19, but we could use the outdoor area to sit and enjoy breakfast under the sun.
+When we were there, the hut was closed due to COVID-19, but we could use the outdoor area to sit and enjoy breakfast under the sun.

 🏔 Additional peaks to add to this section